-Absorption: flow; the pleasure of being rapt in learning Managing distractions: recognising and reducing interruptions Collaboration: the skills of learning with others Keeping on trying This links to the Emotional and Social Mind Perseverance: stickability; tolerating the feeling of learning Interdependence: balancing self-reliance and sociability Enjoying achieving what they set out to do This links to the Strategic Mind Apply: Can the student use Planning: working learning out in advance Revising: monitoring and adapting along the way Having their own ideas This links to the Strategic Mind Apply: Can the student use Planning: working learning out in advance Create: Can the student c Revising: monitoring and adapting along the way Using what they already know to learn new things This links to the Strategic and Cognitive Mind Apply: Can the student use Distilling: drawing out the lessons from experience Capitalising: making good use of resources Choosing ways to do things and finding new ways This links to the Strategic and Cognitive Mind Analyse: Can the student of Distilling: drawing out the lessons from experience Create: Can the student c Capitalising: making good use of resources Planning: working learning out in advance Revising: monitoring and adapting along the way
+Absorption: flow; the pleasure of being rapt in learning Managing distractions: recognising and reducing interruptions Collaboration: the skills of learning with others Keeping on trying This links to the Emotional and Social Mind Perseverance: stickability; tolerating the feeling of learning Interdependence: balancing self-reliance and sociability Enjoying achieving what they set out to do This links to the Strategic Mind Apply: Can the student use the information in a new way?
+Planning: working learning out in advance Revising: monitoring and adapting along the way Having their own ideas This links to the Strategic Mind Apply: Can the student use the information in a new way?
+Planning: working learning out in advance Create: Can the student create a new product or point of view?
+Revising: monitoring and adapting along the way Using what they already know to learn new things This links to the Strategic and Cognitive Mind Apply: Can the student use the information in a new way?
+Distilling: drawing out the lessons from experience Capitalising: making good use of resources Choosing ways to do things and finding new ways This links to the Strategic and Cognitive Mind Analyse: Can the student distinguish between the different parts?
+Distilling: drawing out the lessons from experience Create: Can the student create a new product or point of view?
+Capitalising: making good use of resources Planning: working learning out in advance Revising: monitoring and adapting along the way

 Reception Development Matters 2020 Understanding the World (Children in Reception) Draw information from a simple map.
-Recognise some similarities and differences between life in this country and life in other countries Recognise some environments that are different to the one in which they live.
+Colours, a linear map, some features marked.
+Do this on own/prepared map.
+Recognise some similarities and differences between life in this country and life in other countries Handa's hen - compare animals.
+Emperor Penguin - Antarctic comparison with here.
+Investigating where they are on a globe (which is in situ).
+Recognise some environments that are different to the one in which they live.
+Bear and the piano that goes to big cities.
+Elma (Jungle and animals).
+Ugly 5 (savannah).
+Katie Morag (island).
+Investigate how they are the same/different.
+Being able to discuss their own environment.
+Stream, road, A1, shops, trees, park, bridge.
 Understand the effect of changing seasons on the natural world around them.
+Spring, summer, autumn and winter.
+Rain, snow, sunshine, hail, fog, wind.
+Blossom (spring and bulbs, new life e.g. lambs); flowers, warmth, light nights (summer), harvest/seeds/leaves changing colours and falling/wind/hibernation and the collection of food stores (autumn); dark nights, fewer animals, bare trees changing landscape when snow falls (winter).
 Early Learning Goals Understanding the World People, Culture and Communities Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps.
-Explain some similarities and differences between life in this country and life in other countries drawing on knowledge from appropriate) maps.
-The Natural World Know some similarities and differences between the natural world around them and contrasting environments, drawing o class.
+Explain some similarities and differences between life in this country and life in other countries drawing on knowledge from stories, non-fictions texts and (when appropriate) maps.
+The Natural World Know some similarities and differences between the natural world around them and contrasting environments, drawing on experiences and what has been read in class.
 Understand some important processes and changes in the natural world around them, including the seasons.